-- a) An EEA national who is a cross-border worker or engaged as an employee; see section 112, first paragraph (a) of the Immigration Act. - b) An EEA national who is self-employed; see section 112, first paragraph (a) of the Immigration Act. - c) A service provider in an EEA country; see section 110, fourth paragraph, or section 112, first paragraph (b), of the Immigration Act. - d) An EEA national who is enrolled at an approved educational institution; see section 112, first paragraph (d) of the Immigration Act. - e) A family member of an EEA national (see section 110 of the Immigration Act), or an EEA national with corresponding family ties to a Norwegian national, who is to establish residence in Norway. - f) An EEA national with family ties as specified in section 1 e, who is to visit a family member residing in Norway or travel with a Norwegian family member.
-Exemption is to be granted from the provision in section 110, third paragraph (c), of the Immigration Act stating that a relative in direct line of descent must be under the age of 21. - g) An EEA national who owns real property in Norway and the owner's household members, who are to visit the property - h) An EEA national or a national of Andorra, Monaco, San Marino and Vatican City State and his or her family members, who needs to travel through Norway to get home.
+- a) An EEA national who is a cross-border worker or engaged as an employee; see section 112, first paragraph (a) of the Immigration Act. - b) An EEA national who is self-employed; see section 112, first paragraph (a) of the Immigration Act. - c) A service provider in an EEA country; see section 110, fourth paragraph, or section 112, first paragraph (b), of the Immigration Act. - d) An EEA national who is enrolled at an approved educational institution; see section 112, first paragraph (d) of the Immigration Act. - e) A family member of an EEA national (see section 110 of the Immigration Act), or an EEA national with corresponding family ties to a Norwegian national, who is to establish residence in Norway. - f) An EEA national with family ties as specified in section 1, first paragraph e, who is to visit a family member residing in Norway or travel with a Norwegian family member.
+Exemption is to be granted from the provision in section 110, third paragraph (c), of the Immigration Act stating that a relative in direct line of descent must be under the age of 21. - g) An EEA national who owns real property in Norway and the owner's household members, who are to visit the property - h) An EEA national or a national of Andorra, Monaco, San Marino and Vatican City State and his or her family members, who needs to travel through Norway to get home. - i) An EEA national who is resident in a third country. - j) A spouse, registered partner, cohabitant or minor or adult child or stepchild of an EEA national as specified in section 1, first paragraph i, when such person travels to Norway with the EEA national or is joining the EEA national in Norway.